acuteaangle/vintagestory-nix/README.md

 - to the [Vintage Story team](https://www.vintagestory.at/aboutus.html) for their incredible game
 - to [XurxoMF](https://github.com/XurxoMF) for making VS Launcher
 - to [Vixenin](https://github.com/NixOS/nixpkgs/issues/360384#issuecomment-2557412151) for the .NET8 trick
-- to [dtomvan](https://github.com/dtomvan/vs2nix/blob/main/parts/programs/rustique.nix) for the rustique derivation
+- to [dtomvan](https://github.com/dtomvan/vs2nix/blob/main/parts/programs/rustique.nix) for the rustique derivation and the [server module](https://github.com/NixOS/nixpkgs/pull/414845)